Knicks beat Clippers 106-100 behind Rose and Bullock

 Leonard returned to the game with 5 1/2 minutes left, scoring five in a row to pull the Clippers to 96-90.
 He and George combined to score all of the Clippers’ final 15 points.
 Leonard’s 3-pointer cut the Knicks’ lead to 104-100, but Taj Gibson made a pair of free throws to seal it.

 Julius Randle finished with 14 points and 14 rebounds for the Knicks, who had plenty of supporters cheering despite the limited attendance.
+Randle’s offense was down compared to the 24 or more points he had in his five previous games.

+“They’re double-teaming him,” Thibodeau said.
+“Everybody tends to measure people on points or shots and not the all-around game, but the big thing is the perseverance, the way he rebounded the ball and the hustle plays.
+He played a great game without shooting the ball great.”

+New York is close to clinching a playoff berth, something the franchise hasn’t done since 2012-13.
+Since then, the Knicks have endured seven seasons of at least 45 losses.

 Trailing 62-61, the Knicks outscored the Clippers 18-12 to close the third leading 79-74.
 New York’s run was fueled by four 3-pointers, including three by Bullock, to give the Knicks their largest lead to that point.